jparkerweb/pexels-banner/README.md

 - Customize image size and orientation
 - Set default keywords for when no specific keyword is provided
 - Adjust vertical position of the banner image globally, per folder, or per note
-- Customize frontmatter field names for banner and Y-position
+- Customize frontmatter field names
+- Set a custom start position for the content below the banner image
+- Set the banner image display to cover or contain and adjust wrapping
 - Seamless integration with Obsidian's interface

 ## Installation